Open benchmark for AI vulnerability patching — 128 real vulnerabilities, 15 agents, reproducible results.

 Benchmark Explorer

-CVE-Agent-Bench tests whether AI coding agents can fix real CVE vulnerabilities in production codebases.
+Vulnerability-Agent-Bench tests whether AI coding agents can fix real vulnerabilities in production codebases.
 1,920 evaluations.
-128 CVEs.
+128 vulnerabilities.
 15 agents.
 Best pass rate: 62.7%.
 Cheapest fix: $2.64.

-How each CVE is verified:
+How each vulnerability is verified:

 Run the trigger against unpatched code.
 Confirm it crashes.